Best Affordable Amplifier for Turntables

 Their most budget friendly model in their Hi-Fi amplifier range is the Denon PMA-600NE.

 When Steve Guttenberg (Audiophile legend) tested the PMA-600NE, he was very impressed with it straight away.
 Even though he first thought it was much more expensive than it actually is.
+Watch his vide below.
+It is a great one.

 The sound of the Denon PMA-600NE is warm and muscular.
 Which has been the character for Denon amplifiers as long as I can remember.
 They stay true to their heritage.